 Armando started his dance studies in his home city, Siracusa, Italy studying under Neva Dimova, former first dancer for The Opera Theatre in Sofia, Bulgary.
 After winning a scholarship to the prestigious A.I.D (Italian Dance Association) he moved to Rome to continue his studies in the disciplines of Vaganova Ballet, Pas De Deux, Louis Falco Modern, Alvin Ailey Modern and Horton Modern.
 He proceeded to work with the OFF JAZZ Company in Nice, France studying Matt Maddox Jazz, Limon Modern, Tap and choreography training.
 Following France, Armando worked and completed his studies in classical ballet, pas de deux, repertoire and character work, receiving his ballet diploma with The Company Classical Ballet Association of Reggio Emilia under the direction of Liliana Cosi and Marinel Stefanescu.
 Armando has worked for many companies and theatres in Italy including: National Ballet Company, New Euroballet Company, Renato Greco Dance Company, Mvula Sungani Italian Dance Theatre, Ballet of Naples, Rome Opera Theatre, Greek Theatre of Siracusa, In Scena Opera Company, and Spazio Dance Company; as well as teaching and choreographing around Sicily and Italy.
 For five years he performed for Royal Caribbean International, having the opportunity to travel the world learning other cultures and styles of dance.
 This is where he met his wife, Chrissy, a dancer from Regina.
 Armando and Chrissy retired from the professional life and chose to settle down here in Saskatchewan where they have since choreographed for the Olympic Torch Relay, Hillberg & Berk, and their greatest accomplishment – their daughter Lola.

-Paula has trained in Yorkton, in British Columbia with Victoria Arts Collaborative, in Regina with YBCS, and numerous workshops over the years.
+Paula has trained in Yorkton, in British Columbia with Victoria Arts Collaborative, in Regina with Youth Ballet, and numerous workshops over the years.
 She has a degree in Arts Education and has completed a certificate in Special Education from the University of Regina.
 Paula has presented her own solo work at both the Stream of Dance Festival and the W.I.P Series (Saskatoon).
-As well as teaching dance for YBCS, she has choreographed for the YBCS company for the past 5 years.
+As well as teaching dance for Youth Ballet, she has also choreographed for the Youth Ballet company.
 Paula teaches full time for Regina Catholic Schools.